-This track offers an overview of the entire core curriculum explaining how over two dozen sessions operate together to promote the core programmatic values.
-Through this track, participants will learn the substance of each session, as well as, techniques used to reinforce these lessons through workshops and exercises.
+This is for first-time attendees and offers an overview of the entire core curriculum explaining how over two dozen sessions operate together to promote the core programmatic values.
+Through this track, participants will learn the substance of each session and how each fits into the larger programmatic vision, and learn techniques used to reinforce these lessons though workshops and exercises.

-This track focuses on facilitating (or “coaching”) in workshops.
+This track focuses on advanced training and mentorship skills with an emphasis on building on the lessons taught in Track 1.
 Using parts of the larger curriculum, participants will focus more deeply on teaching methodology.
-Track #1 must be completed before participating in this track.
+Participation in Track 1 is strongly recommended before participating in Track 2.